jordymeow/ai-engine/readme.txt

 **Workspace for WordPress** brings all of it to your phone and tablet, on the [App Store](https://apps.apple.com/app/workspace-for-wordpress/id6794717714) and [Google Play](https://play.google.com/store/apps/details?id=com.meowapps.workspace).
 You scan a QR code once to pair it with your site, no password typed on a phone keyboard, and the pairing is a revocable Application Password you can cut off at any time.
 Your conversations, folders and themes stay on your own site, and your API keys never leave it.

 The app is free, the plugin is free, and there is no markup on anything: you pay your AI providers directly, at their price.
+Workspace is off by default: enable it under AI Engine → Settings → Modules, and the Workspace entry appears in your admin menu.
 More about it on [workspace.press](https://workspace.press/).

 **Features:**